pouya-eghbali/sia/README.md

 Sia - Binary serialisation and deserialisation with built-in compression

+## Why?

+I need a fast schema-less serialization library that preserves the types and can code/decode custom types.
+I couldn't find one.
+At first I wanted to go with a JSON with types solution but it didn't work out, so I created my own.

 ## Performance

 This repository contains a pure JS implementation of Sia, on our test data we are 2.5-3x slower than JSON,